GereksizPosta/LootFilter/readme.md

 # Gereksiz v0.01

-I made this filter, obviously used code from other filters.
+I did not make this filter on my own.
+I used code from others, other players gave me input what items to include.
+Thanks everyone!

 ## \[[Download](https://raw.githubusercontent.com/GereksizPosta/LootFilter/master/item.filter)\]

-I make occasional updates to the filter, I recommend downloading it from time to time.
+I make occasional changes/updates to the filter, I recommend updating it every once in a while, and every reset.

 This filter deletes inferior items as you level, test and see if you are comfortable with it.

+It doesn't tell you what is the item, like some other filters.
 There are 3 unique categories: Purple, Red, Default color.

-Don't expect to see a lot of detail with this filter, it is meant to be a very short and lag-free filter (it has 400 lines, compared to 5000+).
+Don't expect to see a lot of detail with this filter, it is meant to be a very short and lag-free filter (it has less than 400 lines, compared to 5-10k+).
 Don't ask me to add items, this is a good base filter for people to add their own items.

 Good luck and have fun!